claremacrae/project_dependencies_viz/README.md

 Are there any better mechanisms that already exist to show project dependencies in large bodies of C++ code?

 Has anyone already done the work of adding URLs to make the CMake output `--graphviz` output files interactive?

+## Why SVG output?

+Aside from the hyperlinking benefits I describe below, I found these benefits of using the SVG format to visualise complex dependencies:

+* The files are text, and load very quickly into browsers like Chrome and Vivaldi - much quicker than corresponding bitmap images
+* Because the SVG files are text, you can use the Browser's Search feature (`Ctrl + F`) to easily search for text in the image
+* The images scale very nicely when zooming in and out of large files
+* Some browsers allow you to hold down the shift key and then drag with the mouse to pan in all directions around the image

 ## Generating your own interactive dependency images